lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 	}
 }
 ```
-This is saying that there exists some uint of time where the water level is OF
+This is saying that there exists some unit of time where the water level is OF

 We have been using `Time` through out the specification, but what is Time?
 It is nothing more than a signature